updawg/Alpaca/INSTALL.md

 the Alpaca Launcher and D2GFEx.
 It should work with other systems but compatibility is not guaranteed.

-## Adding Custom DLLs

-1. Open **`Alpaca.ini`**
-2. Add the name of the DLL to one of the **`LoadDll`** lines.
-3. Start up the game and verify it works.

-Alpaca will safely load the DLLs, so if the DLL fails to load, Alpaca will just skip it and continue attempting to load any remaining DLLs.
-Check the **`Alpaca.log`** for any failure messages.

 ## Troubleshooting

 ### MSVCP140.dll is Missing or Alpaca seems to not load